shubhra13/FinTech/caseStudy/README.md

 It specifically targets people from the above categories, who may not have the time, the expertise or the resources to afford or to manage their finances.

-They have made clear the target customers by introducing offers such as, students with a .edu email address can use Acorns Core for free, for up to four years.
+They have made clear of their target customers by introducing offers such as, students with a .edu email address can use Acorns Core for free, for up to four years.
 Or by their acquisition of Vault, which helps you automatically save for retirement whenever you’re paid.

 ### `Its unfair advantage over the competitors`

 They were the first one to offer the unique model of spare change micro-investing as a mobile-first platform, targeting Gen Z, and millennials.
 So, they have a first mover advantage.
 For the competitors associated high customer cost of switching is a barrier to entry.
-They are expanding to other countries like Australia.
+They are expanding internationally to other countries like Australia.
 As they are well funded they are beginning to acquire smaller same niche players like Vault.

 Any new player will only end up playing a catch up game because of the above reasons.
 And financially well placed competitors like Betterment etc. will have to pivot their business model to accommodate for micro-spending.